bbauska/meta-react-basics/README.md

   alt="."
   width="80%" />
 </p>
-Let's examine a starter app that I've already prepared.
+<p>Let's examine a starter app that I've already prepared.
 It has two components which are named Homepage and Aboutme.
 Currently, Homepage is written to display the header text, Welcome to my site on the page.
 The Aboutme component displays the header text About Me.
-Both components are children of the app component.
+Both components are children of the app component.</p>
-Notice that Homepage and Aboutme are both imported into the app component and referenced using anchor tags.
+<p>Notice that Homepage and Aboutme are both imported into the app component and referenced using anchor tags.
 However, with the default React library, these anchor tags won't work as expected.
-This is because React can't imitate multi-page websites.
+This is because React can't imitate multi-page websites.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s03-b.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->